 “Hey, that’s a great idea!
 Kids could write argumentative paragraphs about which solution works best.”

 As Ms. Sneed looked at her student teacher’s beaming face, she recognized a bit of herself.
-Yes, teaching could be a fun and fulfilling endeavor.
+Yes, teaching physical science could be a fun and fulfilling endeavor.